 Is a Spotify subscription worth it?

 Spotify has a huge range of music, podcasts and shows available with a variety of payment options to accommodate different groupings of listeners.
 It may not have what every person is looking for, but it does attempt to strike a balance between diehard music lovers and those who just like a tune.
 Add in features such as new weekly playlists and the ability to collaborate with friends to curate the perfect playlist will be sure to tick a few boxes for those who like to bring the party with them, while also offering something for those who aren’t looking to pay to listen to music.
 When it comes to music streaming, it is hard to go past Spotify, but with plenty of options available in the sphere, researching into what artists feature on each service, as well as costs and features can help you find the best fit for your musical tastes and budget.
-Check out our ratings guide here to see what’s available from other music streaming services.
+Check out our ratings on music streaming platforms to see what’s available from other music streaming services.

 Photo Credit: Look Studio/shutterstock.com, Chubo – my masterpiece/shutterstock.com, Kaspars Grinvalds/shutterstock.com, Chinnapong/shutterstock.com, successo images/shutterstock.com, David MG/shutterstock.com, Lopolo/shutterstock.com